Change metrics in process maps

 ProcessAI supports the following KPIs:

 - Count: The total count of transactions that are processed.
 For example, in a process map, if a "created" activity has a count of 10, it indicates that the "created" activity has run 10 times in total.

 - Time: The mean, median, or a certain percentile of time for a variant or an activity to complete.

 Note: In a process map, the time KPI indicates the time taken between two activities, not the time of any of the activities.
 To view the time data of a specific activity, go to Case Details > Activity Details in the Process Data pan, and then locate the activity in question.
 You can get the time for the activity by comparing the Start Time and End Time fields.

 If you set the KPI to Time, you can also click to further customize the metrics by selecting one of the data set measurement methods:

 - 90th percentile

 - 99th percentile

-When you select a measurement method, the time or amount displayed below the link between two activity nodes are updated accordingly.
+When you select a measurement method, the time displayed below the link between two activity nodes are updated accordingly.

 With one KPI selected, the activities in processes in the process maps are described using the selected KPI.
 For example, if you select Time as the KPI, time is used as the metric to measure the activities, and lines between two activity nodes in the process maps are tagged with the time it takes for the activity to complete.